mamarmar/virtual_art_gallery/README.md

 ## Description
 Virtual Art Gallery is a web application showcasing artworks from the Harvard Art Musems utilising the [Harvard Art Museums' Collections API](https://harvardartmuseums.org/collections/api).
 Detailed API documentation can be found [here](https://github.com/harvardartmuseums/api-docs).
 Users get a random selection of artworks when first loading the application.
 They can search artworks by their title and save artworks to their collection.
 In order to save artworks, users need to create an account.
-User authentication is handled with Supabase.
+User authentication is handled with Supabase while Zustand is used for state management.

 ## How to Run the App